What are your biggest fears?

 If you’re prepared to be brave, then read on to find why and how you should learn your German with horror movies.

 Watching German horror movies is a fun way to learn—well, watching any German movie is a fun way to learn—and you’ll quickly become so absorbed in the story that you may even forget that you’re watching for educational purposes.

 There are many more practical reasons for watching movies too, such as being exposed to German as it’s spoken by native speakers.

-As the movies are intended for a German-speaking public, all the actors are speaking at a regular speed.
+FluentU will get you geared up for better understanding movies that are intended for a German-speaking public, in which all the actors are speaking at a regular speed.
 Even though some of the movies in the following list are silent ones, they’ll still help with your German as you can read and study the intertitles.
 In actuality, if you’re a beginner learner, it’s probably a good idea to start off with the silent movies.
 Then you can build your way up to the fast-paced dialogue in all the other films.

 Don’t forget that there’s also a great non-linguistic bonus to watching movies—you’ll experience German culture and increase your understanding of the country and its people.
 Not only are the movies themselves fascinating examples of German culture, but between the high-adrenaline scenes they can portray life in German-speaking countries very accurately.

 One of the best ways to learn using horror movies is to watch them as much as possible so that you absorb a lot of the vocabulary.
 You’ll be able to recite all the lines along with the actors, eventually!

 While you’re watching, note down any words that you don’t fully understand so that you can look them up afterward.

 When it comes to watching a silent film with intertitles, pause the movie as soon as the text flashes up on the screen.
 Then see if you can write down what you saw, word for word, from memory.
 This is a great way to pick up new vocab and grammar constructions.